By Diane Small

 When I was 12, my parents were discussing whether I was old enough to spend summers working in my father’s office, doing data entry of basic stock for his chain of hardware stores.
 My mom said they should ask me what I’d prefer: working in the office with my dad, or taking on a part-time job as a neighbourhood dog walker.
 My father growled that he’d make the decision as I was ‘too young to know what was best for me.’
 Mind-numbing data entry it was then, for three long months, over the course of the next four summers.

-While the new Bolivian law has received much support locally (Morales was also just re-elected in a landslide win), it has led to sharp criticism from many international human rights groups who note that it goes against a United Nations convention, which sets the minimum age to work at 14.
+While the new Bolivian law has received much support locally (Morales, the first indigenous President of Bolivia, is wildly popular and was also just re-elected in a landslide win), it has led to sharp criticism from many international human rights groups who note that it goes against a United Nations convention, which sets the minimum age to work at 14.